Perception with Guarantees: Certified Pose Estimation via Reachability Analysis: Background

 \subsection{Model of the System}

-Our goal is to obtain a certified pose estimate of a target object from a binary image $\image\in\B^{w\times h}$, which are known for their sensitivity~\cite{gallego2020event}.
+Our goal is to obtain a certified pose estimate of a target object from a binary image $\image\in\B^{w\times h}$ taken by an event-based camera, which is known for its sensitivity~\cite{gallego2020event}.
 We assume that the target object can be decomposed into multiple convex polygons (\cref{fig:motivation-planar-target}), and subsequently define a generalized form of polygons~\cite{de2008computational}, where their vertices are on a two-dimensional plane in a three-dimensional Euclidean space. \begin{definition}[Polygon] Given $c\in\R^{3}$, $d\in\R$ defining a plane, and $\numPGvertices$ vertices $V\in\R^{3\times \numPGvertices}$ in counter-clockwise winding order, we define a convex polygon as: